misskey-dev/misskey/.github/PULL_REQUEST_TEMPLATE.md

   - You can run it with `npm run test` and `npm run lint`.
 - If this PR includes UI changes, please attach a screenshot in the text.
 Thanks for your cooperation 🤗

+Important: If your language is not Japanese, you do not need to translate and write the description in Japanese.
+The accuracy of translation into Japanese is not high, so it will be easier for us to understand if you write it in the original language.
+It will also allow the reader to use the translation tool of their preference if necessary.
 -->

 # What